Jamie and Stoney Tigers Ticket Giveaway

 1. HOW TO ENTER

 b.
-To enter on-air, listen to the Station’s Jamie and Stoney Mornings show on Monday, June 26 and Tuesday, June 27 between the hours 6:00am ET and 10:00am ET for the announcement of the cue to call.
+To enter on-air, listen to the Station’s Jamie and Stoney Mornings show on Monday, July 10 between the hours 6:00am ET and 10:00am ET for the announcement of the cue to call.
 Upon hearing the cue to call, the designated caller(s) (as announced by the on-air personality prior to the cue to call) to get through to the Station contest line at 248-539-9797 will have the opportunity to participate in the designated “Daily On-Air Game” upon confirmation of eligibility (“Contestant”), as described below, for a chance to be a prize winner.

 c.
 At the time of the call, Contestant(s) must provide all information requested including their full name, complete address (including zip code), day and evening phone numbers and date of birth in order to be eligible to win.
 P.O.
 Boxes are not permitted.
 In the event that the selected caller is disconnected or is found to be ineligible, the next caller that successfully makes it through on the call-in line and completes their call will be deemed the Contestant.
 In the event there are no callers and/or no caller answers the quiz question correctly, no prize will be awarded.
 There is no limit to the number of times a listener may attempt to call in to win, but a listener may win a prize once during the Promotion Period.